AlaskaAirlines/AuroDesignTokens/README.md

 ### The example/ dir

-Contained within the `example/` directory is an example `style.scss` and `config.json` files that illustrate how the Orion Design Tokens can be included with a production project.
+Contained within the `example/` directory are example `style.scss` and `config.json` files that illustrate how the Orion Design Tokens can be included with a production project.

 ### Example config.json file

 Contained with the `example/` dir is an example `config.json` file.
-This fill will output multiple production consumable assets, but you will not use ALL of them on any one project.
-Examples for the following platforms are currently exemplified and supported:
+This file will output multiple production consumable assets, but **you will not use ALL of them** on any one project.
+Examples for the following platforms are currently supported:

 1. CSS
 1. Sass